BananaAcid/ai-operator/README.md

 #### Special use

-Adding a an item "" will allow everything = auto accept commands.
+Adding an item "" will allow everything = auto accept commands.

 For the inbuild commands:
 - `command`
 - `file.write`
 - `dir.change`
+- `models.getcurrent`
+- `web.read` (if Links2 is missing)

 ### Wrong shell for suggested commands